mobanihan/powerappscdshelper/README.md

-# powerappscdshelper
+# PowerAppsCDSHelper
-Linkedin article talk about how you can use this utility within your CDS integration. https://www.linkedin.com/pulse/combine-projects-microsoft-common-data-service-mohammad-bani-hani/
+Linkedin article talk about how you can use this utility within your CDS integration.\n https://www.linkedin.com/pulse/combine-projects-microsoft-common-data-service-mohammad-bani-hani/